decidables/decidables/sites/detectable/src/measurement.md

 ## Distributions!

 This leads us to a key fact about the measurements our model is making.
-In SDT, the evidence on each trial is drawn from a :term[distribution] --- either the :term[noise distribution] or the :term[signal-plus-noise distribution].
+In SDT, the evidence on each trial is drawn from a :term[probability distribution] --- either the :term[noise distribution] or the :term[signal-plus-noise distribution].
 On :key[noise] trials it is drawn from a :key[noise distribution], and on :key[signal] trials it is drawn from a :key[signal-plus-noise distribution].
 The two distributions are both :term[normal] (:term[Gaussian]) with equal variance and with equal and opposite means around the neutral point.
 (We reconsider the equal variance assumption later in